-In recent years, advances in image analysis, object detection, and segmentation have provided motivation for new approaches to support the analytical phase of the clinical workflow.
-However, there are two steps of the clinical workflow where CoPath applications could significantly increase efficiency and reduce medical errors: (1) specimen registration and (2) pathology reports.
+In recent years, advances in image analysis, object detection, and segmentation have motivated new approaches to support the analytical phase of the clinical workflow, especially in the two steps where CAD tools could significantly increase efficiency and accuracy: (1) specimen registration and (2) pathology reports.
 This need is highlighted by a study determining that the pre-analytical and post-analytical phases (as shown in Figure \ref{fig:clinical_workflow} account for up to $77\%$ of medical errors in pathology \cite{abdollahi2014types}.
-Similarly, Meier et al. note that only $14\%$ of medical errors are due to diagnostic errors, with an even smaller proportion being misinterpreted diagnoses in their study \cite{meier2011study}.
-Other authors report approximately $15-25\%$ of diagnostic errors being due to slide interpretation \cite{darcy2016test, nakhleh2005prelude, nakhleh2006error, nakhleh2008patient, nakhleh2016interpretive}.
-These results reinforce the need for CoPath applications that address more than just the analytical phase \cite{nakhleh2015role}.
+Likewise, Meier et al. classify $14\%$ of medical errors as diagnostic errors, with an even smaller proportion being misinterpreted diagnoses in their study \cite{meier2011study}.
+Other authors attribute approximately $15-25\%$ of diagnostic errors to slide interpretation \cite{darcy2016test, nakhleh2005prelude, nakhleh2006error, nakhleh2008patient, nakhleh2016interpretive}.
+These results reinforce the need for CPath applications that address more than just the analytical phase \cite{nakhleh2015role}.
 Considering post-analytical step of compiling a pathology report, a few natural language processing efforts have been used to analyze completed pathology reports \cite{odisho2020natural, lopez2022natural, kim2020validation}, extract primary site codes from reports\cite{qiu2017deep}, and generate of captions or descriptive texts for WSI patches \cite{95}.
-However, to the best of our knowledge, there are no works that reliably extract clinical data from service requests and electronic medical records to generate a comprehensive backbone of the synoptic or text reports.
-Development of such a tool would be directly applicable in the clinical workflow of pathologists while also increasing interpretability as CAD tools must explicitly identify and classify the most significant reporting parameters in determining diagnoses and prognoses.
-We encourage the field of CoPath to expand its efforts in creating tools for pre and post-analytical steps that can reduce the large percentage of clinical errors attributed to those phases, some potential applications are suggested in Figure \ref{fig:clinical_workflow}.
+However, to the best of our knowledge, there are no works that reliably extract clinical data from service requests and electronic medical records to automatically generate synoptic or text reports.
+Developing such a tool that could explicitly identify the most significant parameters for its decisions would directly improve clinical workflow and increase the interpretability of the results at the same time.
+We encourage the field of CPath to expand its efforts in creating tools for the pre- and post-analytical steps in order to reduce the large proportion of clinical errors attributed to those phases, and suggest some potential applications in Figure \ref{fig:clinical_workflow}.